-Estimated National Average Vehicle Emissions Rates per Vehicle by Vehicle Type Using Gasoline and Diesel
+Estimated U.S. Average Vehicle Emissions Rates per Vehicle by Vehicle Type Using Gasoline and Diesel

 Average emissions per vehicle rates assume a fleet comprised exclusively of gasoline and diesel vehicles.
-For emissions estimates of a fleet using RFG and diesel, see table 4-44.
+Gasoline-electric hybrids are accounted for in the values for gasoline vehicles.